 Jump to:

-This recipe for cold cucumber soup with yogurt is more substantial than you think it will be, but if you are particularly starving, you could add some croutons.
-Or, serve some crusty bread on the side.
+If you love gazpacho, try my classic gazpacho recipe, which is another super refreshing cold soup recipe for hot summer days!
 This chilled cucumber soup is perfect for an elegant summer lunch party, perhaps served alongside a peach Panzanella salad and with Limoncello Crème Brûlée for dessert.

 See the recipe card at the bottom of this post for full quantities and directions.

-How to make Ina Garten cold cucumber soup
+How to make cucumber gazpacho

 Tip: You could sprinkle some edible flowers on top, as I have, or even chili and red pepper flakes over the top to give this chilled soup some unexpected and delicious heat!